Deep Plane Facelift

 Deep Plane Facelift with Facial Fat Transfer

 A deep plane facelift may not be enough to stop the fat loss effects of ageing.
 Fat transfer to the face or fat grafting can help to restore the facial volume and create a more youthful look.
-A micro liposuction procedure will take the fat from other parts of your body, for example, the stomach or thigh area.

 Fat transfer for the cheeks or under-eye area, adds volume, creating more youthful contours.
 It increases fullness in the cheek area, nasolabial lines or marionette lines, and the areas around the eyes.